jocoand/compose-showcase/README.md

         ...
   ```

-- Mark your target view with `sequenceShowcaseTarget` modifier
+- #### Mark your target view (view to be highlighted) with `sequenceShowcaseTarget` modifier

 - ```

-    // View to be highlighted
+    MyView1(    // View to be highlighted
-    MyView1(
       modifier = Modifier
-          .sequenceShowcaseTarget(
+          .sequenceShowcaseTarget(    // Mark with sequenceShowcaseTarget
               index = 0,
               content = {
-                  MyShowcaseDialog(
+                  MyShowcaseDialog(    // Dialog to be displayed
                       text = "Hey, this is Greetings showcase",
                   )
               }